zanglang/libcoffee/README.rst

 1. Introduction
 ---------------
 This is the codebase used for the blog application at http://www.libcoffee.net/.
-Libcoffee.net is written based on the `Django<http://www.djangoproject.com>`_ framework, and is intended to be run on a
+Libcoffee.net is written based on the `Django <http://www.djangoproject.com>`_ framework, and is intended to be run on a
-`Google App Engine<http://code.google.com/appengine/>`_ account.
+`Google App Engine <http://code.google.com/appengine/>`_ account.

 2. Installation
 ---------------
 Libcoffee.net depends on a bunch of Python libraries and some custom Django apps that were ported to App Engine's BigTable.
-Check out the `Dependencies`_ section for details.
+Check out the `3.
+Dependencies`_ section for details.
 Fill out ``settings.py`` for app configuration, or use ``localsettings.py`` if you prefer.

 After that, it's the same as starting up Django's development server::